Meeting CMMC Compliance with Microsoft 365 Compliance Manager

 Edit Status

-• Assigning the Action – It is useful to assign EVERY action even at the lower levels, but remember that Level 3 REQUIRES the naming a directly responsible individual.
-SHould you start out at level 1 and later need to improve to level 3 or higher, assigning the action will save extra work later.
-When you assign an action to an employee, they will receive and email notification of the assignment with a link to the compliance manager action.
+- Assigning the Action – It is useful to assign EVERY action even at the lower levels, but remember that Level 3 REQUIRES the naming of a directly responsible individual.
+Should you start out at level 1 and later need to improve to level 3 or higher, assigning the action will save extra work later.
+When you assign an action to an employee, they will receive an email notification of the assignment with a link to the compliance manager action.

 Notes and Documentation